 - 1. Language used throughout the document is intended to convey the level of importance of compliance with each guideline referenced.
 Guidelines containing the words "must" or "must not" indicate that the guideline ought to be complied with in all circumstances.
-Guidelines containing the words "should" or "should not" indicate the intention that the guideline is very important and should be complied with in most cases, while recognizing that some designs will be of such a high caliber that they warrant exemption from these guidelines.
+Guidelines containing the words "should" or "should not" indicate the intention that the guideline is very important and should be complied with in most cases, while recognizing that some high caliber designs will still comply with the spirit and intent of the Guidelines without strict adherence to the guideline in question, and warrant exemption from these guidelines.
 Guidelines containing the word "may" indicate the intention that compliance is optional. - 2.
 Illustrations provided in this document are intended to accompany and clarify language provided but do not supersede it. - 3.
-New construction is allowed on vacant sites in the Over-the-Rhine Historic District, because gaps due to demolition weaken the streetscape and the overall character of the district. - 4.
-New construction should support and enhance the historic architecture of the Over-the-Rhine Historic District, and should not overwhelm or detract from the character of the district.
-The exceptional quality of the existing historic buildings in the district provides an outstanding framework for new construction.
+New construction is allowed on vacant sites in the Over-the-Rhine Historic District, because gaps due to demolition weaken the streetscape and the overall character of the District. - 4.
+New construction should support and enhance the historic architecture of the Over-the-Rhine Historic District, and should not overwhelm or detract from the character of the District.
+The exceptional quality of the existing historic buildings in the District provides an outstanding framework for new construction.

-- 5. New construction should be well-designed, and contemporary yet compatible with the surrounding historic buildings in the district. - 6.
-The Historic Conservation Board's review of new construction will focus on the design compatibility with contributing historic structures located within the same block face.
-At times, a dearth of extant historic buildings will make it necessary to expand consideration to include historic context on the opposing block face, and/or additional block faces in both directions.
+- 5. New construction should be well-designed, contemporary yet compatible with, and complementary to, the surrounding historic buildings in the District.
+The understanding and interpretation of patterns in the surrounding historic context is essential to infill design.
+New construction should honor the patterns found in the height1, massing, shape, footprint, roofs, openings, and rhythm of the surrounding historic context, but must not replicate the architectural detailing found on historic buildings. - 6.
+The Historic Conservation Board's review of new construction will focus on the design compatibility with contributing historic structures located within the same block face.2 At times, a dearth of extant historic buildings will make it necessary to expand consideration to include historic context on the opposing block face, and/or additional block faces in both directions.
 Design compatibility will be assessed based on common patterns among these contributing buildings, rather than conditions found on individual contributing buildings.
 Review of new construction will focus particular attention on massing, scale, height, rhythm, and setback. - 7.
-These guidelines will be used to judge the design compatibility of new construction with the historic architecture of the district.
+These guidelines will be used to judge the design compatibility of new construction with the historic architecture of the District.